 Check Price on Amazon →

-The included resistance bands extend the unit’s utility beyond legs — you can use them for upper body exercises during standing breaks.
-The non-slip mat and anti-tip base are included in the box, so there are no hidden add-on costs.
-At 17.8 lbs, it’s the lightest of the motorized options reviewed, making it genuinely portable.
+The included resistance bands let you work upper body muscles during standing breaks.
+The non-slip mat comes in the box — no hidden add-ons.
+At 17.8 lbs, it’s the lightest motorized option reviewed, making it the most practical to move between rooms or store away when not in use.

 The MERACH app (iOS and Android) offers guided workout programs and real-time metrics.
-Based on user reviews, the app’s interface is clean and intuitive compared to some competing fitness apps.
+Based on owner reviews, the interface is clean and approachable rather than overwhelming.

-Best For: Active desk workers who want multiple resistance levels and optional app-based training without spending premium prices.
+Best For: Active desk workers who want more resistance progression and optional app-based training without paying DeskCycle prices.

 Sunny Health & Fitness SF-B0418 Magnetic Mini Exercise Bike